sadofriod/deskgame/docs/flows/room-flow.md

-·# Room Flow
+# Room Flow

-This document visualizes the Room aggregate lifecycle and stage flow.
+This document visualizes the Room aggregate lifecycle and stage flow aligned with the latest core business process.

 ## Command To Event Flow